Spanning Tree (STP)

 The Centro Business itself is not an STP Root.
 STP must be properly configured on the connected switches, otherwise:

-Ports go into blocking
+- Ports go into Blocking

-Network unstable
+- Network unstable

-DHCP/VoIP/Internet intermittent
+- DHCP/VoIP/Internet intermittent

-4. Ports in Edge/Access Mode
+4. Ports in Edge/Access mode

 For end devices (servers, PCs, printers, WLAN APs):

-5. VLANs & Trunk Ports
+5. VLANs & Trunk ports

-If a VLAN trunk is running between switches:
+When VLAN trunk is running between switches:

-Configure STP identically everywhere
+- Configure STP identically everywhere

-Identical VLANs on both sides, otherwise inconsistent STP topology
+- Identical VLANs on both sides, otherwise inconsistent STP topology

 Limitations